mame/quine-relay/README.md

 ### Ubuntu

+If you are using Ubuntu 15.10 "Wily Werewolf", you can perform the following steps.

 #### 1. Install all interpreters/compilers.

-If you are using Ubuntu 15.04 "Vivid Vervet", you can perform the following steps:

 First, you have to type the following apt-get command to install all of them.